Hello there friend! Looks like you're new here. You will surely get a lot more value out of our forum if you join us, it's Free!

 Most websites with over-optimized anchors also have low-quality links, low-quality content, poor UX, and will often be too aggressive with on-page SEO.

 You’ll need to run an SEO audit to tackle these issues.
+But let’s just focus on over-optimized anchor text.

 The first question is: